 Can epilepsy and seizures cause stress?

 Living with a long-term condition like epilepsy can be frustrating and disabling.
 And the fear of losing control and having a seizure can be very stressful.
+Epilepsy can cause stress and stress can cause you to have more seizures.
+Ideally when you’re diagnosed with epilepsy, a doctor should check whether you have a history of problems with stress or other mood problems.
+They could then make suggestions about ways of managing this.

-"I have a lovely partner now, who understands my epilepsy.
+“I have a lovely partner now, who understands my epilepsy.
 But when we first got together, I got really stressed about having one of my turns and wetting myself.
 Of course, the more stressed I got, the more seizures I had.
-Thank goodness, she understands and is still here for me."
-Mo.
+Thank goodness, she understands and is still here for me.” - Mo

 What is the relationship between stress and seizures?

-People who are stressed might also:
+If you are stressed you might also:

 - Have problems sleeping